OpenSwitchNOS/openswitch-ops/docs/pluggable_modules_user_guide.md

 ###Verifying the configuration

 Display the pluggable module information using the `show interface transceiver` command.
+See the [show interface transceiver](https://www.openswitch.net/documents/user/interface_cli#showalltransintf) command reference for more information.

 Display the split operation configuration (and other configuration) for an interface using the `show running-config interface` command.